 First, take pictures of the food delivery vehicle.
 Document any stickers or decals showing that the driver works for a food delivery service.
 To recover from the delivery company’s insurance company, you will most likely need to show that the driver was making a delivery at the time of the accident.

 Collect information from the delivery driver, including a driver’s license and insurance information.
 Collect the same from any other motorists involved in the accident.

 If anyone witnessed the accident, ask for their contact information.
 Witness statements can be crucial in these types of cases.

 Seek medical attention as soon as possible, even if your injuries seem minor in nature.
 Take photos of your injuries.

 Contact a personal injury attorney who can help you obtain full and fair compensation for your injuries.

-The Law Offices of Jeffrey S. Glassman Can Negotiate a Maximum Insurance Payout The largest food delivery services in the greater Boston area include:
+Jeffrey Glassman Injury Lawyers Can Negotiate a Maximum Insurance Payout The largest food delivery services in the greater Boston area include:

 - Uber Eats

 Insurance coverage varies from company to company.
 For example, Uber Eats provides $1 million of commercial auto liability insurance per incident.
 The insurance applies from the moment a driver accepts a delivery request to the time the delivery is completed.
 Uber Eats also provides up to $50,000 in commercial auto liability insurance for accidents that occur between deliveries.

 DoorDash has a commercial auto insurance policy that provides up to $1 million in coverage for bodily injury or property damage while a driver is on an active delivery.
 To qualify as “on an active delivery,” the driver must be in possession of the food scheduled for delivery.